-Approximately 1.7 million hospital acquired infections (HAIs) occur in U.S. hospitals each year, resulting in 99,000 deaths and an estimated $20 billion in healthcare costs.
+Approximately 1.7 million hospital acquired infections (HAIs) occur in U.S. hospitals each year, resulting in more than 99,000 deaths and an estimated $20 billion in healthcare costs.
 (5)

 Approximately 29,000 patients have died within 30 days of the initial diagnosis of C. difficile.
 Of those, about 15,000 deaths were estimated to be directly attributable to C. difficile infections, making C. difficile a very important cause of infectious disease death in the United States.
 (1) These infections have resulted in healthcare expenditures between $9,000–15,000 per patient, or an estimated $1.5–3.2 billion annually.
 (2)

 Patients infected with C. difficile (C-diff) can discharge millions of viable spores with each bowel movement.
 Because of the nature of the C-diff spore, it sticks to hands and clothing of patients and hospital staff as well as their shoes.
 (3) These spores are then transferred from patient to patient and from place to place.

 In another recent peer reviewed paper, Dr. Koganti and Dr. Donskey et al., demonstrated that a non-pathogenic virus inoculated onto floors in hospital rooms disseminated rapidly to the hands of patients and to high-touch surfaces inside, and even outside, of the patient rooms.
 (3) Due to the ability of C. difficile spores to easily spread, it can be inferred that hospital room floors are a significant vector for the transmission of C. difficile.
 The C. diff spores can be transmitted from the bathroom floors, to clothing and the hands of patients, and to other contact points in the patient rooms, as well as high touch surfaces and beyond.
 (3) The C. difficile spores can remain viable for months presenting a risk to patients and staff.